 There are currently no prescribed time limits as to when a pre-nuptial agreement should be completed.
 It is best practice that the agreement should be entered into at least twenty eight days before you celebrate your marriage, but you can also enter into post-nuptial agreements shortly after marriage and these should not be treated differently by the Courts should your marriage end.
-Sam Miles, Partner in our Family team in Portsmouth, explains the facts you need to consider regarding pre-nuptial agreements, and whether it may be right for you.
+Sam Miles, Partner in our Family Law team in Southampton, explains the facts you need to consider regarding pre-nuptial agreements, and whether it may be right for you.

 What is a pre-nuptial agreement?

 A prenuptial agreement is a formal agreement entered into by two people before their marriage or civil partnership, and sets out the arrangements that are to be made between the two of them in the event that their marriage breaks down.
 “It is a common myth that pre-nuptial agreements are only needed by the rich and famous due to their large wealth, but in reality a pre-nuptial agreement can be used by anyone,” explains Sam.
 “If you have several properties, are about to receive a large inheritance or you own a successful business, a pre-nuptial agreement can be a useful document to protect those assets in the event that your relationship comes to an end.”

 Are pre-nuptial agreements enforceable?

 Although prenuptial agreements are not currently legally binding in England and Wales, they are regarded as persuasive by the Courts.
 These agreements are a strong indicator of what you intended at the outset of your marriage and can therefore influence the outcome of any financial proceedings that take place after the breakdown of the marriage.